 - Select the variable the chart will be based on, in this case, a multiple choice question, and click add.
 Your chart will be created and added to your report immediately.

-Frequency charts based on rating scale questions are, by default, displayed as donut charts.
-However, rating scale questions can also be displayed as bars (vertical and horizontal), stacked bars (horizontal and vertical), stacked bars 100% (horizontal and vertical), and gauge charts.
+Frequency charts based on rating scale questions are, by default, displayed as vertical bars chart.
+However, rating scale questions can also be displayed as pie and donut charts, horizontal bars chart, stacked bars (horizontal and vertical), stacked bars 100% (horizontal and vertical), and gauge charts.

 Bar type charts show you the distribution of your answers, whereas, gauge charts show you the average.

 Open answers in frequency charts

 If you enabled the allow open answers setting, then your open answers will appear underneath the respective chart.
 To be able to see the open answers in your PDF report, you have to create a copy of the chart and change it to an open answers chart.

 - Click on the actions menu and click copy